ntemposd/babyweeks-qa/README.md

 # Next Up

 Babyweeks is currently in BETA.
-Here is an unprioritized list; feel free to fork and contribute.
+Here is an unprioritized list of upcoming improvements; feel free to fork and contribute.

 * Translate into more languages
 * Add year 1+ transitions content